wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/08-Block-Bindings.md

 <!-- /wp:paragraph -->
 ```

-## Block bindings UI
+## Block Bindings UI

-In WordPress 6.7, the block bindings UI was introduced to provide a way to connect custom fields to core blocks in the block editor.
+In WordPress 6.7, [the Block Bindings UI was introduced](https://make.wordpress.org/core/2024/10/21/block-bindings-improvements-to-the-editor-experience-in-6-7/) to provide a way to connect custom fields to core blocks in the block editor.
 This meant that theme developers no longer needed to hardcode the bindings in their theme templates.

 ## Adding custom fields